How to Write an Author Bio

 We have come this far, so let’s build a faux bio for our fly-fishing friend.
 I might write this for him:

-You’ll note that keywords that would help search engines that are in that bio are: fly-fisherman, outdoor, sportsman, Master Angler, Region 4, Elk River, and Fisherman’s Club.
+You’ll note that keywords in that bio that would help search engines are: fly-fisherman, outdoor, sportsman, Master Angler, Region 4, Elk River, and Fisherman’s Club.

 Now that you’ve read about author bios, do you feel prepared to write your own?